 • Proper grounding and shielding

-Assembly Line Station Control
+Assembly Line Station Control - Automotive

-Multi-station synchronization with part tracking:
+Multi-station synchronization with part tracking: Industry-specific enhancements for Automotive applications.

-PROGRAM ASSEMBLY_CONTROL
+PROGRAM ASSEMBLY_LINE_STATION_CONTROL

 VAR